johnnewcombe/econet-simple-server/PROTOCOL.md

 #### Function Code 0, Command Code 1 (*Save)

-The Reply that is sent back to the client is as follows.
+The Reply that is sent back to the client in the data frame is as follows.

     Byte 0     - Destination Station
     Byte 1     - Destination Network